cjlux/raspoppyfication/README.md

 I have begin to re-write the main script raspoppyfication.sh after the work was done on an RPi4, but I have not yet test if it works or not.

+I found taht the script setup-hotspot did'nt work but I had no time to debug it, so I just did the hostspot configuration "by hand"...